CodeChron/intro-to-meteor-react/README.md

 ...
 ```
 - You should now see a basic app header in your browser.
-- Notice that the AppHeader works "out of the box" because we added a default property.
-A well-designed component should work even if no props have been passed, or those props should be explicitly required (See below.)
+- Notice that the AppHeader works "out of the box" because we added a default property. _A well-designed component should work even if no props have been passed, OR necessary props should be explicitly required (See below.)_
-- Add the app name to the AppHeader as follows:
+- *Set the name of the app as a prop of AppHeader:*

 ```js
 ...